lachlanh/primes/README.md

 ## Further work

 There is alot of scope for optimization here.
-2 areas that could yield good runtime benefits would be how the range of numbers inside prime? is created.
-The implementation at the moment removes even number, more rules could be introduced to reduce the number tests to figure out if the number is prime (various sifting algorithms are mentioned on wiki).
+The main area that could yield good runtime benefits would be how the range of numbers inside prime? is created.
+The implementation at the moment removes even numbers, more rules could be introduced to reduce the number tests to figure out if the number is prime (various sifting algorithms are mentioned on wiki).
 An example would be only testing up to square root of the candidate prime, this would necessite changing from the count method to prove it is a prime and introducing special cases for 1.

 ## License